AnnegretJ/Number-Gender-Ambiguity/README.md

 * <english/german/spanish>_wiktionary/wiktionaries/<en/de/es>-wiktionary.new.txt

 # preprocessing.py
 In this file, the formerly gathered data is processed, so that entries without example sentences are removed and all punctuation is removed from the sentences.
 All data is sorted into three categories: words containing gender-ambiguity, words containing number-ambiguity, and words containing neither type of ambiguity.
+Especially large input files are split into smaller files and processed individually, while trying to minimize information loss.
 This file is called by Use_BERT.py, and is not supposed to be called directly, as it does not create any file output.
 ```
 $ python preprocessing.py
 ```